 I clearly remember my first ever real conscious thought when I was 4 years old.
 I was running at home, trying to escape from my brothers in a game where we chased each other.
 I stopped in the hallway for a second and realised for the first time ever that I exist.

 It was a peculiar eureka moment.
-Realising that I'm a separate from the universe, that my perspective is my only one.
+Realising that I'm a separate from the universe, that my perspective is mine and only mine.
 They don't know what I see or think.
 The simplest game ever, hide and seek, taught me that I can truly be alone.

 It took me a few years of experimentation afterwards to get used to this.
 But my first conscious question at that moment of realisation, stick with my ever since.